DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability

+Here, $\mu_\theta$ and $\Sigma_\theta$ are time-conditional functions with learnable parameter~$\theta$.
+During training, a forward process gradually adds random noise to the original data point $x^{(0)}$.
 The network is trained to predict the noise added on a data point to generate the corrupted data point.
 Once the network is trained, the model can be used to draw samples from $p(x)$ starting from a Gaussian noise sample, according to Eq. \ref{eq:reverse}.